 4. Research competitors’ keywords and content

-As you complete your keyword research and start to plan out your content, you might create some excellent stuff, but don’t forget — having good content isn’t enough.
+As you complete your keyword research and keyword marketing plan, you might create some excellent stuff, but don’t forget — having good content isn’t enough.
 You have to have better content than your competitors, or at least better-optimized content.
 To make sure your content ultimately comes out on top, go take a look at what’s currently ranking for your chosen keywords.

 Go through some articles there and take a look at what your competitors are doing.
 Make sure you do all the good stuff they’re doing but do it even better.
 A great tool to use for this is CompetitorSpyFX, which analyzes your competitors’ sites for everything from content marketing to user experience.